 In Idaho we have two different concealed weapons licenses: Standard and Enhanced.
 Most people are getting the Enhanced CWL.
 It is honored in more states than the Standard CWL and allows carrying on a college campus here in Idaho.

 For the Twin Falls County Sheriff’s Office, all concealed weapons licensing is handled by SSgt.
 Doug Sugden.
 Initial applications are done by appointment.
 Because of the number of CWL’s being processed, the appointment ensures there is no waiting to process your paperwork and getting your fingerprints.
 There is no interview.
 It also allows you to ask any questions you might have in regard to carrying.
 SSgt.
-Sugden’s direct number is at the top of the page.
+Sugden’s direct number is below in the contact information.
 New CWL’s applications (standard or enhanced) the cost is $62.45 ($39.75 for State/Federal check, $20.00 for Sheriff’s Office check, $2.70 for issue fee).
 For renewals of CWL’s, no appointment is necessary.
 A completed CWL application can be submitted to a clerk at Twin Falls Driver’s License.
 Renewal CWL’s (standard or enhanced) the cost is $37.70 ($20.00 for State check, 15.00 for Sheriff’s Office check, $2.70 for issue fee).

 Set an appointment.
 Bring in completed application, proof of firearms training, driver’s license or ID.